The Growing Sleep Deprivation Epidemic

 How do I get a good night’s sleep, you ask?

-• Set a Routine.
 This is the most important piece of advice.
-So, if you change nothing else, do create a healthy routine by going to bed at the same time and get up at the same time daily, including weekends.
+Go to bed at the same time and wake up at the same time every day, including weekends.

-• Keep your room cool.
-Your body temperature needs to drop 2-3 degrees while you sleep.
+Your body temperature needs to drop 2–3 degrees while you sleep, so a cooler room promotes better rest.

-• Impact of marijuana.
-It does induce sleep, but depending on THC levels, it can also block the deep sleep we need.
+Marijuana can induce sleep, but depending on THC levels, it may block the deep sleep your body needs.

-If you are still having a hard time falling asleep, try going to a different room to read, or do something that does not require an electronic device, until you are tired.
-Your brain makes the association between your bedroom and sleeplessness, which can keep you awake.
+If you are still having a hard time falling asleep, try going to a different room to read or do a relaxing activity that does not involve electronics until you feel tired.
+This helps prevent your brain from associating your bedroom with sleeplessness.

-If you do not see an improvement in your sleep pattern after several weeks, it’s time to see a doctor for help; it will change the way you feel for the better, physically, mentally, and emotionally!
+If you do not see an improvement in your sleep pattern after several weeks, it’s time to see a doctor.
+Getting help can change the way you feel physically, mentally, and emotionally—for the better.